Education in Mechanics and Maritime Sciences

 Stduenter på Johanneberg

-The Department of Mechanics and Maritime Sciences is active in a range of undergraduate programmes on bachelor level as well as in four master's programmes.
-All programmes on bachelor level are held in Swedish.
-In addition to this, we offer professional education at national and international level, with specially designed assignments for different social actors.
-The Department of Mechanics and Maritime Sciences also provides doctoral programmes across different areas within all modes of transport and provides access to a wide range of courses.
+The Department of Mechanics and Maritime Sciences is involved in a range of programmes at the bachelor's and master's levels.
+We provide doctoral programmes across different areas within all modes of transport and with access to a wide range of courses.

 Mechanics and Maritime Sciences are active in four Master's Programmes for those who already have undergraduate education with at least 180 higher education credits.